cloudfoundry/cf-networking-release/docs/operation.md

 # Information for operators

+### Flannel Network Configuration
+The default flannel network is `10.255.0.0/16` which will allow for a maximum of 256 cells.

+The network can be configured via the bosh property: `cni-flannel.flannel.Network`.

+For instance, to allow for up to 4096 cells, `10.240.0.0/12` could be used.

+It is safe to expand the network on a subsequent deploy.

+However, any changes which result in an IP range that does not completely contain the current network must be done with the --recreate option and may result in containers being unable to reach each other during the deploy.

+NOTE: On bosh-lite, the network should avoid any IP addresses that include the 10.244 or 10.254 ranges, as those are both in use by bosh components.

 ### MTU
 Operators should not need to do any special configuration for MTUs.
 The CNI plugins should automatically detect the host MTU and set the container MTU appropriately, accounting for any overhead.

 However, operators should understand that: